 However, if the pantry is not an option for your back stock items, look to other spaces such as in your garage, basement and other tucked away spots.

-Utilize your doors to maximize space.
+Utilize your doors: a great way to maximize space.

-There’s a few great products for your pantry door.
+The good news is there’s a few great products for your pantry door.

 Keep your corners accessible.